QCovid/QCovid/README.md

 This is the core component of QCovid® Calculation Engine.
 The QCovid® Calculation Engine wraps the University of Oxford QCovid® algorithm (published in the the British Medical Journal as a peer reviewed paper (https://www.bmj.com/content/371/bmj.m3731) as a .Net Standard 2.0 DLL.
 This DLL provides a robust and easy to use interface for the QCovid® algorithm.

 #### QCovidCalculationEngine-TestCases
-These test cases have been provided by the University of Oxford as part of the CE Marking process for QCovid® Calculation Engine to validate it against the QCovd® algorithm as published in the BMJ.
+These test cases have been provided by the University of Oxford as part of the CE Marking process for QCovid® Calculation Engine to validate it against the QCovid® algorithm as published in the BMJ.
 Before any CE Marked release of QCovid® Calculation Engine, all test cases are executed and must be passed.
 The same test cases have been used by licensees of the CE Marked version to ensure it is functioning correctly as installed on their own platforms and in their specific software environments.

 These test cases are synthetic data, presenting as broad a range of combined parameters as possible, and designed to _validate_ the implementation, and ensure the QCovid® Calculation Engine functions identically to the published algorithm.
 They were not used in the original QCovid® algorithm development.